Connect

 Northeast Calgary Amenities

-Among the many considerations before someone relocates to a different city, or even location within the same city, is the services each neighbourhood provides.
-Like many areas of Calgary, the LRT Station has many bus lines that run through Northeast Calgary neighbourhoods, allowing commuters who work in downtown Calgary to live further north.
-They also service many lines within the neighbourhood, with stops at medical facilities, grocery stores, and more.
+Among the many considerations before someone relocates to a different city or area is the services each neighbourhood provides.
+Like many areas of Calgary, public transit is easily accessible.
+Calgary Transit's Blue Line LRT Stations run through Northeast Calgary, with stations in the Saddle Ridge neighbourhood, Martindale, Marlborough, and others.

 Another critical aspect of neighbourhood enjoyment is community engagement.
-In Northeast Calgary, this community heavily encourages civic engagement and hosts many events at the Genesis Centre, a community center that hosts a bevy of local events.
+In Northeast Calgary, this community heavily encourages civic engagement and hosts many events at the Genesis Centre in the Martindale neighbourhood.
+This well-equipped community center hosts a bevy of local events throughout the year.

 Things To Do In Northeast Calgary